You are here

 Dual Degree option: Master of Architecture and Master of Landscape Architecture

-Due to COVID-19 we ask that all application materials be sent electronically through the online application system.
-Admissions staff are working remotely and will be unable to process incoming mail.
+Due to COVID-19 we ask that all application materials be sent electronically through the online application system only.
+Some admissions staff are working remotely and will be unable to process large volumes of incoming mail.
 If it is absolutely necessary to send an application document by post please send to:

 We accept applications for the Dual Degree program between October 1 and January 15 each year.
 Admissions decisions are sent out in mid- to late March.
 We receive many outstanding applications, and admission to our programs is competitive.
 Unfortunately, we cannot offer admission to all qualified applicants.